Bixkitts/relic-mercs-game/README.md

 depends on the libraries in the "dependencies" directory.

 The client is written in Javascript+WebGL and will reside in the "test-client/website" directory.

+## Project Plan
+I try to keep an up to date project plan in the "project-plan" folder.
+This should serve as a reference for people looking to contribute, and as information for people simply interested in the game and how it will work from a technical and gameplay perspective.
+You can (hopefully) also view the project plan directly at https://bixkitts.de/relic-mercs/Project_Plan.html